Lux Aurumque: Music

 The work in 48 measures is written in C♯ minor and marked Adagio, Molto legato.
 It is set for SATB; all parts are divided in two for most of the time, a solo soprano is employed in measures 5 to 7, and the soprano is divided in three parts beginning in measure 34.

 The composer writes in the printed score: "... if the tight harmonies are carefully tuned and balanced they will shimmer and glow".
 Differently from other works of the composer, the piece is suitable for church services, especially for Christmas.
 Whitacre's music has been described as "softly spoken, deeply harmonic and tuneful, but making use of unusual rhythms and sound balancing to create highly textured music".

-Whitacre used the two initial chords of the conclusion of Passio by Estonian composer Arvo Pärt (Qui passus es) for the final word natum (new-born) and thus linking birth and death of Christ to reincarnation.
+Whitacre used the two initial chords of the conclusion of Passio by Estonian composer Arvo Pärt (Qui passus es) for the final word natum (new-born) and thus linking birth and death of Christ to the resurrection.